HeftyL/Sorting-Logic/Computer_Science/Message.md

          return addTrackerToRawTableAndSendMessage(tracker,
                  tracker.getDestPort() == -1 /* de-dup if text message */);
      }
+     ```

+   - ```java
+     //frameworks/opt/telephony/src/java/com/android/internal/telephony/InboundSmsHandler.java
      //Helper to add the tracker to the raw table and then send a message to broadcast it, if successful.
-Returns the SMS intent status to return to the SMSC. protected int addTrackerToRawTableAndSendMessage(InboundSmsTracker tracker, boolean deDup) {
+Returns the SMS intent status to return to the SMSC.
+     protected int addTrackerToRawTableAndSendMessage(InboundSmsTracker tracker, boolean deDup) {
          //记录数据库
          int result = addTrackerToRawTable(tracker, deDup);
          switch(result) {
              case Intents.RESULT_SMS_HANDLED:
+                  /**
+                  * Enqueue a message to this state machine.
+                  *
+                  * Message is ignored if state machine has quit.
+                  */
                  sendMessage(EVENT_BROADCAST_SMS, tracker);
                  return Intents.RESULT_SMS_HANDLED;